-Let’s talk about the word Prophet.
-How do we define it?
-How does the NAR define it?
-More importantly, how does God define Prophet?
+- Let’s talk about the word Prophet.
+How the modern Church defines prophets vs. More importantly, how does God define Prophet.

 The real prophets that we read about in Scripture actually spoke for God.
 He would tell them to speak an oracle to a certain people group, and it was always God’s words, not the prophet’s.